generative-ai-cdk-constructs

 Content Filters

 Content filters allow you to block input prompts or model responses containing harmful content.
-You can adjust the filter strength for each type of harmful content.
+You can adjust the filter strength and configure separate actions for input and output.

 Content Filter Configuration